What is Prezcobix?

-Some medicines can interact with cobicistat and darunavir and should not be used at the same time.
-Your doctor may need to change your treatment plan if you use any of the following drugs:
+Some medicines can cause unwanted or dangerous effects when used with cobicistat and darunavir.
+Your doctor may change your treatment plan if you also use:

 How should I take Prezcobix?

-Take Prezcobix exactly as it was prescribed for you Follow all directions on your prescription label.
-Do not take this medicine in larger or smaller amounts or for longer than recommended.
+Take Prezcobix exactly as it was prescribed for you.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.